Report LibraryAll Reports

 Datamonitor Healthcare CNS Disease Analysis: Depression

 The primary distinguishing factor in the depression market is a drug’s ability to satisfy unmet needs.
-The latest market entrants, Spravato and Zulresso, have appeared highly attractive in their capacity to fulfill needs through their approvals for difficult-to-treat patient populations coupled with their refreshing first-in-class mechanisms.
+Two recent market entrants, Spravato and Zulresso, have appeared highly attractive in their capacity to fulfill needs through their approvals for difficult-to-treat patient populations coupled with their refreshing first-in-class mechanisms.
 Novelty in mechanism of action is a key differentiator that has finally reached the depression market after decades of stagnated innovation, since long-standing standard-of-care drug classes have been inadequate in treating depression.
 Traditional therapies may take four to six weeks to produce clinically meaningful effects, and refractory depression persists.

 This Datamonitor Healthcare report contains a Disease Analysis module.